yyjhao/docSum/report/report.md

 ## Running PageRank

-SenRank then runs the PageRank algorithm on $C$ to obtain PageRank scores for all sentences
+SenRank then runs the PageRank algorithm on $C$ to obtain PageRank scores for all sentences.

 ## Generating a summary

 Finally SenRank generates a summary with the following algorithm:

 Firstly we define $m$ as the threshold such that
-$weight(u, v) > m $ means that u and v are so similar that they should both appear in the summary.
+$weight(u, v) > m $ means that u and v are so similar that they cannot both appear in the summary.

+Then the algorithm proceeds as the following:

 1. $S$ is the set of all sentences
 1. $R$ is the set of sentences in the summary, initially $R = \emptyset$